 After leaving Howrey & Simon, Roger became a founding member in the K Street law firm of Steele, Simmons and Fornaciari, where he practiced until 1987, when he left that firm to found Gordon & Simmons in Frederick, Maryland with his old friend and former partner at Howrey & Simon, Ralph Gordon.

 Since starting Gordon & Simmons in 1987, Roger has focused his practice on commercial litigation, including contract disputes, business torts, legal malpractice, lender liability, trade secret protection, construction and development, corporate acquisition and corporate control disputes.
 Throughout his career at Gordon & Simmons, Roger has also taken a keen interest in representing journalists and investigative reporters and in defending First Amendment rights.

-While in Frederick, he has had the opportunity to debate Ken Starr on public court television, co-counsel with Johnnie Cochran, represent national television producers and newscasters, best-selling writers, and to confront some of this country's leading newsmakers, including, a former head of covert operations for the CIA, several billionaire entrepreneurs, and a former Chairman of the Joint Chiefs of Staff of the US Armed Forces.
-He has represented churches and charities of all denominations, negotiated with top Federal special prosecutors and encountered the best legal minds of our generation.
-Through this, he has prided himself on his human touch and ability to deliver an affordable product to the small businessman and his/her employees in all of their disputes.
+Roger has had the opportunity to debate Ken Starr on public court television, to share lead counsel duties with Johnnie Cochran, to represent national television producers and newscasters, as well as best-selling writers, and to confront some of this country’s leading newsmakers.
+Roger has represented churches and charities of all denominations, negotiated with top federal special prosecutors and encountered some of the best legal minds of our generation during his time in the law practice.
+As the managing member of Gordon & Simmons, Roger has prided himself on his human touch and his ability to deliver affordable and effective representation to both the small business owner and to individuals.